-Swimming with a shark outside of a controlled environment is definitely not recommended, but you really can learn so much when you take the leap and go with an operator trained in this area, or seek out the species which aren’t apex predators.
+Swimming with a shark outside of a highly controlled environment is not recommended, however, if under the right circumstances it can be an amazing experience.
+There is so much to learn and appreciate, but only when you take the leap with a responsible operator that is trained in this area, and/or seeking out the species known to be less aggressive or aren’t apex predators.

-There is, however, the issue of irresponsible tour operators running shark diving trips that are disruptive to the sharks and the environment around them.
+Sadly, there is a subset of irresponsible tour operators that run shark diving trips that are disruptive to the sharks and the environment around them.
 That’s why we’re proud to work with such amazing tour operators and organizations who have all taken the KEEPitWILD pledge, and support initiatives to keep wildlife wild.

-There are many places around the world that are flourishing shark habitats, but these are some of the best places to swim with sharks around the world:
+There are many places around the world that are flourishing shark habitats and make for some of the best places to swim with sharks.

 Isla Mujeres off the coast of Cancun is well known as one of the best places to swim with sharks.
 It’s also a major tourist destination, which can make it difficult to separate the responsible operators from the rest.
 Instead, head to Isla Holbox, where swimming with whale sharks is regulated.
 They allow only certain numbers at a time to swim and take great care in not disrupting these enormous mammals.

-If you’ll be travelling to the Pacific Coast, make sure to check out our friends RED Travel Mexico and their day tour in La Paz.
+If you’ll be traveling to the Pacific Coast, make sure to check out our friends RED Travel Mexico and their day tour in La Paz.